21B030720/Matrix_Calculator_App/Readme.md

 Multiplication (__mul__): Multiplies two matrices if the number of columns in the first matches the rows in the second. a * b

-2. Matrix Utilities:

-Transpose (transpose): Returns the transpose of the matrix.

-Scaling (scale): Multiplies all elements of the matrix by a scalar.

-Frobenius Norm (frobenius_norm): Computes the Frobenius norm of the matrix.

-Convert to Dictionary (to_dict) and Load from Dictionary (from_dict): Facilitates serialization and deserialization of matrix objects.

-3. Decomposition Methods:
+2. Decomposition Methods:

-LU Decomposition (LU_decomposition): Returns the lower and upper triangular matrices for a square matrix.
+LU Decomposition: Returns the lower and upper triangular matrices for a square matrix.

-QR Decomposition (QR_decomposition): Computes the QR decomposition of a matrix using the Gram-Schmidt process.
+QR Decomposition: Computes the QR decomposition of a matrix using the Gram-Schmidt process.

-Gram-Schmidt Orthogonalization (Gram_Schmidt_orthogonalization): Orthogonalizes the columns of the matrix.
+Gram-Schmidt Orthogonalization: Orthogonalizes the columns of the matrix.

-Singular Value Decomposition (SVD_decomposition): Computes the singular value decomposition.
+Singular Value Decomposition: Computes the singular value decomposition.

+Polar Decomposition: Performs polar decomposition into orthogonal and positive semidefinite matrices.

-4. Advanced Calculations:
+3. Additional Calculations:

-Determinant (determinant): Computes the determinant of a square matrix using Laplace expansion.
+Determinant: Computes the determinant of a square matrix using Laplace expansion.

-Inverse (inverse): Calculates the inverse of the matrix using Gauss-Jordan elimination.
+Inverse: Calculates the inverse of the matrix using Gauss-Jordan elimination.

-Moore-Penrose Pseudoinverse (moore_penrose_pseudoinverse): Computes the pseudoinverse of a matrix.
+Moore-Penrose Pseudoinverse: Computes the pseudoinverse of a matrix.

-Polar Decomposition (polar_decomposition): Performs polar decomposition into orthogonal and positive semidefinite matrices.

-5. Eigenvalues and Eigenvectors:

-Eigenvalues (get_eigenValues): Computes eigenvalues of the matrix using power iteration.

-Eigenvectors (get_eigenVectors): Computes eigenvectors corresponding to the eigenvalues.
+4. GUI

+Used Tkinter.
+We think everything will be clear